tetlika/evojam/Readme.md

 Adjust proper variables in vars.yml, the required params to change are aws access and secret keys.

-Recommended to change passwords and keyname if the specified keyname already exists.
+Recommended to change passwords and keyname if the specified keyname already exists in your account.

+If you're planning to use setup in other then us-west-2 region, please change ami-id (image) to win 2016 ami in your region.

 # Usage